farisachugthai/ipython/docs/source/sphinxext/ipython_sphinx_directive.rst

 ========================
 IPython Sphinx Directive
 ========================

 .. module:: sphinx_directive
    :synopsis: An enhanced extension for Sphinx and rst use.

-.. highlight:: ipython
-   :linenothreshold: 3

-.. this one is probably overkill right?

-.. |IPython| replace:: :mod:`IPython`

 .. |rst| replace:: reStructured text